sidhu47/react/README.md

 > [!IMPORTANT]
 > This will keep the UI layer in sync with the data layer.

+> [!IMPORTANT]
+> Always create `useState()` variable inside the component and try to declare them at the top of the component as a good practice.
+Never declare `useState()` inside if-else blocks or any conditions or any loops as it will cause inconsistencies.

 ```
 const [variableName, functionUsedToUpdateTheContentsOfTheVariable] = useState([]);
 // [] is the default value that you want to pass to the state variable.